Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Results

 \subsection{Survey analysis}

-\boldification{***goal of survey was to triangulate our def of success.
-We didn't find any new definition.
-Here are the results in broad strokes***}

-As explained in Section \ref{sec:phase2}, we conducted a survey to triangulate the definitions of success we identified from the interviews, expanding our population and checking if we could find any new definition of success.
+As explained in Section~\ref{sec:phase2}, we conducted a survey to triangulate the definitions of success we identified from the interviews, expanding our population and exploring whether we could find any new definitions of success.
 We qualitatively analyzed the 193 answers to our survey open question.
 Similar to interviews, the participants often provided multiple definitions, which could be categorized into more than one region from Dries' model \cite{dries2008career}.

-The survey analysis did not reveal any new categories.
-Thus, the 26 codes from our \textit{interviews were sufficient to encompass the definition of success from the survey respondents}.
+However, no new category emerged from the survey analysis.

 In this section, we look deeper into the survey results to understand the prevailing definitions of success among our respondents and across different demographics.
-When presenting the results, we use supplementary and corroborative counting of the survey responses to triangulate qualitative analysis of the definitions of success~\cite{hannah2011counting}.
+When presenting the results, we use supplementary and corroborative counting of the survey responses to triangulate the qualitative analysis of the definitions of success~\cite{hannah2011counting}.

-\textbf{The dimensions of success.} The majority of respondents defined success as the relationships with the external world (Interpersonal) rather than within the actor's self (Intrapersonal), accounting for 84\% vs. 25\% of respondents.
+\textbf{The dimensions of success.} The majority of respondents defined success in terms of a relationship with the external world (Interpersonal) rather than the actor's self (Intrapersonal), accounting for 84\% vs. 25\% of respondents.
 For the Interpersonal dimension, respondents identified success across both ends of the Affect and Achievement spectrum---25\% were related to the Affect dimension and 49\% were related to Achievement.
-When considering definitions related to Intrapersonal, none of the regions were mentioned by more than 10\% of the respondents.
-This preponderance of definitions related to the Interpersonal side could be because of the collaborative nature of peer-production sites such as OSS, where contributing to a common good and being recognized for it have been cited as key motivation factors~\cite{von2012carrots,gerosa2021motivation,hertel2003motivation,harsworking,roberts2006understanding}.
+When considering definitions related to the Intrapersonal dimension, none of the regions were mentioned by more than 10\% of the respondents.
+This preponderance of definitions related to the Interpersonal side could be due to the collaborative nature of peer-production sites such as OSS, where contributing to a common good and being recognized for it have been cited as key motivation factors~\cite{von2012carrots,gerosa2021motivation,hertel2003motivation,harsworking,roberts2006understanding}.